 Not an inch wasted.
 Entrance to the Sports centre is below the nearest goal.
 The northern ring-road cuts underground in the foreground

 The whole complex still looks spruce and when I visited it in March 2011, it was being utilised by every conceivable age-group, from local school kids on the artificial turf to pensioners doing aqua-aerobics in the sport centre's pool.
 Europa is a genuine community club that is proud of its history, but still wants to make its mark as a football club.
 Just as they did in 1997 & 1998 when they beat FC Barcelona, containing the likes of Stoichkov, de la Pena, Couto, Sergi & Reiziger, to win the Copa Catalunya.
-You can read more about this great club on their official website.
+You can read more about this historic club on their official website.